openforis/sepal-doc/docs/source/modules/dwn/sepal_pysmm.rst

     #.
 This process could take a long time depending on the dimensions of the feature and the number of images to be processed.
     #.
 If the selected dates are not available, the system will display a message with the closest images to the input dates.

         #.
-The most recent image available depends on the GLDAS product, which has a delay of one to two months.
+The most recent image available depends on the Global Land Data Assimilation System (GLDAS) product, which has a delay of one to two months.

     #.
 The green **Processing** bar shows the name of the task that is sent to GEE.
 When the processing reaches 100 percent, all tasks have been sent to GEE and the classification of soil moisture will continue there.
     #.
 After all tasks are sent to GEE, the module can be closed.
-The processing will continue uninterrupted in GEE, where the processing can take hours or days depending on the size of the AOI and the date range selected.
+The processing will continue uninterrupted in GEE, where it can take hours or days depending on the size of the AOI and the date range selected.

     .. figure:: https://raw.githubusercontent.com/openforis/sepal_pysmm/master/doc/img/wiki/2.3.6.PNG
         :width: 500